 I am a bit worried about the idea of allowing plugins with one content type use a different convention for a few reasons:

 1. It's inconsistent with plugins that will have multiple content types

 2. A plugin could start out with a single content type (

 /content/rpm/) and then add more later (e.g. erratum, srpm, etc).
 At this point though, they've painted themselves into a corner and are forced to update existing routes.

 3. It's unclear to me whether file in

 v3/content/file refers to the content type or the name of the plugin.
 If it's the former, then what if I have another plugin with a content type of 'file'?

-	#10 Updated by firstname.lastname@example.org almost 2 years ago
+#10 Updated by firstname.lastname@example.org over 2 years ago

 - Description updated (diff)